 Come summers, and my heart beat increases.
-It is the harbinger to summer vacation, relentless heat and unlimited fun.
+It is a harbinger to summer vacation, relentless heat and unlimited fun.
 As a young girl, I loved the summer holidays, the break from the school and everyday homework, playing outdoors the whole day, no curfew on bedtime, plus sometimes a holiday trip or a mandatory visit to my nani or dadi house.

 But, now as a mother to a daughter, I dread this summer vacation.
 Reason?
 No school.
 What to do with your child the whole month and some more.

 Well, there are two options that I can think of:

 To go on a holiday.
 Well, as simple as it may sound, it’s definitely not.
 Especially, when you are not thinking of going on one.
 Hubby doesn’t have the time.

 My daughter is already asking me, “Mama, where are we going on this summer vacation?”

 She has recently started understanding holidays and its significance, I do not want to disappoint her.

 So I told her, “Let me think!”

 “How about going to nani house, I want to play with XXX (my nephew)?
 And go to the park, and eat ice cream.”